 In June 2012, the Legislature enacted legislation reauthorizing the Transportation Trust Fund (TTF) program

-for four years, from fiscal year 2013 through fiscal year 2016.
+for five years, from FY 2012 through FY 2016.
 Highlights of the important provisions

 and changes authorized in that legislation are noted below: